 MEC2 automatically sends some referrals to the Child Support agency through an interface with PRISM.
 Referrals are interfaced from MEC2 to PRISM only for children who have open Service Authorizations.

 The family must complete the Cooperation with Child Support Enforcement DHS-2338 (PDF) and, if the family is not claiming good cause, the Referral to Support and Collections DHS-3163B (PDF) for all children in the family with an absent parent.
 The physical Cooperation with Child Support Enforcement (DHS-2338) and Referral to Support and Collections (DHS-3163B) forms must be sent to Child Support.
 Keep a copy of the physical Cooperation with Child Support Enforcement (DHS-2338) and Referral to Support and Collections (DHS-3163B) forms for the family’s CCAP file.
-If the forms are not completed at application, deny the application.
+If the forms are not completed at application and the family is not already cooperating with child support for all children in the family with an absent parent, deny the application.

 The Child Support filing fee charged to a NPA (non-public assistance) custodial parent is waived as Child Support cooperation is a CCAP requirement.

-If a family applies for CCAP and already has an open MFIP or health care case on MAXIS or Minnesota Eligibility Technology System (METS) the CCAP worker should not require new Child Support forms be completed at application if all the children in the family are on the existing MFIP or health care case.
+If a family applies or has a redetermination for CCAP and already has an open MFIP/DWP or health care case on MAXIS or Minnesota Eligibility Technology System (METS) the CCAP worker should not require new Child Support forms be completed if all the children in the family are on the existing MFIP/DWP or health care case.

-If additional children were added to the household since the forms were completed for the other public assistance program, Child Support forms must be completed for the new children to meet cooperation requirements at application.
+If additional children were added to the household since the forms were completed for the other public assistance program, Child Support forms must be completed for the new children to meet cooperation requirements at application or redetermination.

-If a family applies for CCAP and had a prior CCAP, MFIP or health care case that has closed the family must complete new Child Support forms.
+If a family applies or has a redetermination for CCAP and had a prior CCAP, MFIP/DWP or health care case that has closed the family must complete new Child Support forms.

 Minnesota Statutes 119B.09, subd.
 1